InstituteforDiseaseModeling/idmtools-calibra/examples/emod_sis/OutputOption2/README.md

 Replace 'python3.9' as appropriate for your machine.

 ##### Output
-Option 1) In the first case, we let calibra run for 10 iterations.
+Option 2) In this second SIS dem, we let calibra run for 10 iterations again.

-test_and_plot.py runs a sweep over 10 Run_Number values using the best values found for the 5 parameters.
+test_and_plot.py runs a sweep over 10 Run_Number values using the best values found for the 6 parameters.
 It should look something like this:
 ![](results_sweep.png)